gcr/torch-residual-networks/README.md

 Changes
 -------
+- 2016-01-21: Completed the 'alternate solver' experiments on deep networks.
+These ones take quite a long time.
 - 2016-01-19:
   - **New results**: Re-ran the 'alternate building block' results on deeper networks.
 They have more of an effect.
   - **Added a table of contents** to avoid getting lost.